Mruduch/Assesment/ReadMe.md

-# Test requirement:
+# Feature:
-Automate the Search strings on the given website
+Automate the Search strings on the given website.
+Here we will search for few strings on given website

+# Background
+Given search strings and the website to search for.

 # Prerequisites
 Selenium Java version: 3.9.1
 Java version: SE-1.8
 Eclipse version: Oxygen.2 Release (4.7.2)
 Google Chrome version: 64

 # Test scenarios
+# Step 1
-# Scenario1: Successfully searched for the word Risk Management.
+# Scenario Outline:  search for the word RiskManagement
-GIVEN Automate program to open a link and search for Risk Management When I create a project and a class write a automate program starting with setproperty Method and copy Chromedriver path in it
-AND write Webdriver method and import chromedriver and webdriver methods in it.
-THEN write driver.get method to open link and search for webElement Id in search button THEN Webpage www.sword-activeversion should be opened and searched succesfully for the string RiskManagement.
+GIVEN  search  string Risk Management
+WHEN I write a testcase and run it opens browser to URL: www.sword-Activeversion AND search for string Risk Management
+THEN the website searches the matching words and links for it

+# Actual results
+ I got all the result which matches the given string i.e RiskManagement.

 # Scenario2: Succesfully searched for the string Leverage
-GIVEN Automate to open link and search for string Leverage open link www.sword-activeversion and search for the string Leverage
+GIVEN  search  string Leverage
+WHEN I write a testcase and run it opens browser to URL: www.sword-Activeversion AND search for string LEVERAGE
+THEN the website searches the matching words and links for it

+# Actual results
+ I am able to see the links and words that matches the string Leverage.

 # Scenario3:
+GIVEN  search string Compatibility
-open link www.sword-activeversion and search for the string Compatibility
+WHEN I write a testcase and run it opens browser to URL: www.sword-Activeversion AND search for string Compatibility
+THEN the website searches the matching words and links for it

-# Expected results
+# Actual results
-For the 3 scenarios the search should appear with relevant names.
+Sorry no results found please try again.